GenomeDK/genomedk-docs/index.rst

 Where do I start?
 =================

-If you're new to GenomeDK, please read through the :ref:`Getting started <getting_started>` chapter.
+If you're new to GenomeDK, please read through the :ref:`documentation <docs>`.
 This will help do common things like handling data, submitting jobs and installing software, as well as how to request an account.

 Once you're comfortable with performing routine tasks on the cluster, read the :ref:`Best practices <best_practices>`, which contains suggestions and patterns for organizing your projects and keeping your research reproducible.

-If you want a friendly presentation of how the cluster works, see :ref:`How does the cluster work? <how_does_the_cluster_work>`.

 Who can get an account?
 =======================